 There are alternative dispute resolution (ADR) options, including:

 1. Meet and confer.
 Parents and their attorneys may meet at any time and as often as necessary to work out a parenting plan without a court hearing.
 The “meet and confer” can be through attorneys in separate sessions, if the relationship between the two parties is too volatile for face-to-face meetings.
-At HARTLEY, MAXWELL & CASTELLANO, we have multiple meeting areas in our office specifically designed to accomodate such discussions.
+At Hartley Lamas Et Al, we have multiple meeting areas in our office specifically designed to accomodate such discussions.

 2. Private Child-Centered Mediation.
 There is actually a Judicial Council Form provided for parties who wish to deescalate the acrimony of their child custody proceedings, which puts FCS mediation in abeyance while the parties meet – with or without attorneys – with a private mediator.
 The private mediator will meet with the parties and, if the parties agree, with the children, to craft an agreement for custody and visitation.
-At HARTLEY MAXWELL & CASTELLANO, we have a list of competent professionals whom we trust to perform child-centered mediation with the parties, while we assist and advise as needed.
+At Hartley Lamas Et Al, we have a list of competent professionals whom we trust to perform child-centered mediation with the parties, while we assist and advise as needed.

 If you reach an agreement out of court, FCS will not be required.